-Christopher George, a welder at Letterkenny Army Depot, welds key areas of the aluminum cabin of an Extended Range Canon Artillery turret at LEAD.
-The ERCA program at LEAD is currently developing a prototype for upgrades to the turrets that will transition into a fully functioning process by 2021.
+Christopher George, a welder at Letterkenny Army Depot, welds key areas of the aluminum cabin of an Extended Range Canon Artillery turret at LEAD on Dec.
+8, 2020.
+The ERCA program at LEAD is currently developing a prototype for upgrades to the turrets that will transition into a fully functioning process in fiscal year 21.
 (U.S. Army photo by Dorie E. Heyer)

-Letterkenny Army Depot (LEAD) is the Air and Missile Defense and Long Range Precision Fires depot supporting systems for the DOD, foreign partners and industry.
+Letterkenny Army Depot (LEAD) is the Air and Missile Defense and Long Range Precision Fires depot supporting systems for the Department of Defense, foreign partners and industry.

 More than 30% of U.S. Army Future Command's signature programs are within Letterkenny's expertise.
-LEAD is uniquely poised from its proud history as the "capabilities based depot" to support the echelons above brigade enablers and the aimpoint force initiative.
-Our workforce's expertise supports many disciplines including: electrical, electronics, automotive, power generation, fabricators and engineering that will be required to support the breadth of variety in Multi-Domain Operations.
+LEAD is uniquely poised from its proud history as the "capabilities based depot" to support the Echelons above Brigade enablers and the AimPoint Force initiative.
+Our workforce's expertise supports many disciplines including: electrical, electronics, automotive, power generation, fabricators and engineering that will be required to support the breadth of variety in multi-domain operations.
 LEAD is located in central Pennsylvania with ease of access to major interstate routes, railways, airports and two major shipping ports.